root-project/web/manual/tmva/index.md

 toc_sticky: true
 ---

-The Toolkit for Multivariate Data Analysis with ROOT (TMVA) provides a machine learning environment for the processing and evaluation of multivariate classification, both binary and multi-class, and regression techniques targeting applications in high-energy physics.
+Machine learning plays an important role in a variety of HEP usecases.
+ROOT offers native support for supervised learning techniques, such as multivariate classification (both binary and multi class) and regression.
+It also allows easy interoperability with commonly used machine learning libraries.

+## TMVA

+TMVA is the ROOT library that provides the interfaces and implementations of the above mentioned machine learning techniques.
 The package includes:

 - Neural networks
 - Deep networks